Mindfulness for Preschoolers versus Christian Meditation

-DELIGHT Pleasing the Lord is a second purpose of meditation (Psalm 19:14).
+DELIGHT Pleasing the Lord is a secondary purpose of meditation (Psalm 19:14).
 Spending time with God in meditation is like spending time with a close companion, a pleasing and relational experience.

-CONTEMPLATION A third purpose for meditation mentioned in the Psalms is reflection on all God has done (Psalm 143:5), or a contemplation of this world from a godly perspective.
+CONTEMPLATION A third purpose for meditation mentioned in the Psalms is to reflect on all God has done (Psalm 143:5), or a contemplation of the world from a godly perspective.

-In God’s word we learn some people set their minds on earthly things while others set their minds on spiritual things.
-God’s laws are part of the spiritual things planted in our minds and preparing us for actions.
+In God’s word we learn that some people set their minds on earthly things while others set their minds on spiritual things.
+God’s laws are part of the spiritual things planted in our minds and that prepare us for actions.
 Jesus modeled the importance of getting away to a quiet place with our heavenly Father.
 He spent time in communion with his father and listened for God’s purposes and plans for his life (Rom 12:2).
-Being likeminded to a supernatural Christ allows His input into our thinking resulting in His purposes in our lives.
+Being likeminded to a supernatural Christ allows His input into our thinking leading to a result of knowing His purposes for our lives.
 We subordinate our human spirit to the Spirit of God for transformation into the likeness of Christ.
-As humans we have capacity for contemplation of His likeness.
+As humans we have capacity for contemplating the meaning of His likeness.
 We continually strive toward a renewal of our devotion to God’s will and instruction for us.
-We live by the Word coming from the mouth of God according to Jesus (Matthew 4:4, Luke 9:36).
+We live by the Word which comes from the mouth of God according to Jesus (Matthew 4:4, Luke 9:36).
 As a listener, we experience meditation opening us to fully hearing God’s words for our lives.